lh3/ksw2/README.md

 The standard DP formulation is about twice as fast as Suzuki's diagonal formulation (`-tgg` vs `-tgg2`), but SSE-based diagonal formulation is several times faster than the standard DP.
-If we only want to compute one global alignment score, we can use 16-way parallelization throughout.
-For extension alignment, though, we need to keep an array of 32-bit scores and have to use 4-way parallelization for part of the core loop.
+If we only want to compute one global alignment score, we can use 16-way parallelization in the entire inner loop.
+For extension alignment, though, we need to keep an array of 32-bit scores and have to use 4-way parallelization for part of the inner loop.
 This significantly reduces performance (`-sg` vs `-s`).
 KSW2 is faster than parasail partly because the former uses one score for all matches and another score for all mismatches.
 For diagonal formulations, vectorization is more complex given a generic scoring matrix.

 It is possible to further accelerate global alignment with dynamic banding as is implemented in [edlib][edlib].
 However, it is not as effective for extension